xlievo/Business.AspNet/README.md

     }
 }
 ```
-## Step 3: start your current project and navigate to http://localhost:5000/doc/index.html
+## Step 3: Start the project in a self hosted way and navigate to http://localhost:5000/doc/index.html

 It only needs 2 steps, less than 100 lines of code.
 With the minimum configuration, you can get the whole framework without any other operations!